 - Must be registered to submit certifications online.

 - If you or your physician is not online, they must provide you with a paper copy of your medical marijuana certification.

-How do you register and print your card through the online portal?
+How do I register for and print a Medical Marijuana Card in Colorado through the online portal?

-Step one asks for your personal information, step two addresses your cultivation choice (purchase from a medical marijuana dispensary, grow your own, split growing with a dispensary or caregiver, etc.) Part three pertains to caregiver information, if applicable, and then you sign it.
+- Step Three pertains to caregiver information, if applicable, and then you sign it.
 If you’re a parent or legal representative applying for a child, or a legal representative applying for an adult, you fill out the third page.

 If you skip any fields by mistake, the online system will bring this to your attention.
 If you submit a complete application and all your information is correct, you can expect to receive an email notifying you of your approval within 1–3 business days.